Paul Whelan released from solitary confinement in Russian prison | CNN Politics

 According to David, Paul Whelan was not given medical attention until two weeks into his stay there, and after a chest and elbow X-ray, “he was given no additional medical treatment.”

-“Paul has returned to his labor camp in much the same condition he left it,” David said in an email to reporters.

-President Joe Biden said he had discussed the cases of Paul Whelan and Trevor Reed – another American detained in Russia – during his June meeting with Russian President Vladimir Putin in Geneva, pledging to “follow through” on that discussion.
+President Joe Biden said he had discussed the cases of Paul Whelan and Reed during his June meeting with Russian President Vladimir Putin in Geneva, pledging to “follow through” on that discussion.

 “I raised the case of two wrongfully imprisoned American citizens, Paul Whelan and Trevor Reed,” Biden said during a news following the summit in Geneva.
 “The families of the detained Americans came up and we discussed them.
 We’re going to follow through with that discussion.
 I am not going to walk away on that.”